TDG-Platform/docs/resample_and_cut.md

 ## Resample-And-Cut GBDX Task

 This document shows how to call the Resample-And-Cut GBDX Task within the context of a GBDX Workflow.
 This task resamples a source Tiff image to the pixel centers of a target Tiff image, clips the target image and the resampled source image to the common overlap, and outputs the two clipped images.
+The source image and the target image are both assumed to have square pixels.

 <!--
 ***************************************************************************